The Stories We Tell Ourselves…

 The Role of Stories in How We See the World

 Stories are the lens through which we experience life.
 Every interaction, every observation, is filtered through a story, whether we're aware of it or not.
-In doing so, we often reduce the complexity of the world into simple terms, sometimes to the point of distortion.
-We see someone cut us off in traffic and quickly assume they’re self-centered or careless, spinning a quick narrative of their motives.
-But we never really know their full story—what they’re going through, what forces are influencing their actions.
+In doing so, however, we often reduce the complexity of the world into simple terms, to the point of distortion.
+Or at times our narratives don’t evolve and grow as we grow as individuals.

 The Power and Limitation of Stories